Imtraped/nicholas_blog/_posts/2023-09-20-it-was-a-mesprit.markdown

 categories: small_things
 ---

 I saw a pink, small, litle fella in the lake.
 I sawer it's not any of the other lifeforms in the area.

-    > Are you sure it wasn't?

-"It could've been a Mesprit."

-That pokemon is not real, stop subscribing to that conspiracy theory magazine of yours.

-"Bro, Mach, and I have seen it."

-~~Yeah, the pokemon often plays with the water and other pelope around the lake.~~

-    > Even I, The only vampire in the research team have seen it.
-I walk around the lake every night with it.

-~~Hey Nick, show Quan the pokedex entry you got from scanning it.~~

-    >Ok, Hang on.

-*Mesprit, The Emotion Pokemon.
-Number: 481.
-Danger Level: 2/9.
-Sometimes, it's seen playing on the lake's surface, it may let other pokemon or more rarely people, join in.
-Firendly, but mischievous.
-You can touch it, that's just a myth.
-But, the taking of emotions part is real.
-Adivce: Don't mess with it.*

-How do you have it's entry?

-    >I've caught one :)

-WHAT?

-~~Sorry, Quan.
-Nick works in mysterious ways.
-All of us we're surpersied, he won't tell us how.~~

-    >She's not comfortable with y'all yet.

-SHE???????!!!???
-You know what, I'm done here, GOODBYE, YOU FAKER.
+JK, it's just my Mesprit.

+I'll tell ya, for a lake grundian, it's firednly.

+It's slowly getting used to me and my other pokemon.
+And, I've discovered that it likes getting pet on the head, and tails.
+It has let me pet it's gemstone.

+Yes, I'm aware that the myth says that "if you touch it you lose all emotions".
+It's never happened to me.
+If it did, it would put them back.

+Plus, if it takes, it can give back.
+So, that shouldn't be a problem.

+My Mesprit is a surprise, I never had expected it to be so sweet.